 The Sharing Intelligence for Health and Social Care Group

-Audit Scotland works with the Care Inspectorate, Health Improvement Scotland, the Metal Welfare Commission for Scotland, NHS Education for Scotland and NHS Scotland to share and consider data about health and social care services.
+Audit Scotland works with the Care Inspectorate, Healthcare Improvement Scotland, the Mental Welfare Commission for Scotland, NHS Education for Scotland and NHS Scotland to share and consider data about health and social care services.
 The group aims to:

 - provide a forum to identify potential or actual risks to the quality of health and social care and, where necessary, initiate further action in response to these risks, and